-This section identifies the performance challenges with big data analytic applications and presents the five performance optimizations.
-The details of the optimizations are given with respect to SPIDAL Java, yet they are applicable to other big data analytic implementations as well.
+This section identifies the performance challenges with Java big data analytic applications and presents performance optimizations in SPIDAL Java to overcome them.
+While some of the optimizations are specific to SPIDAL Java, they can be used as general guidelines in developing other Java based big data applications.

-3.1 Shared Memory Intra-node Communication
+4.1 Intra-node Communication

 Intra-node communication on large multicore nodes causes a significant performance loss.
-Shared memory approaches have been studied as successful alternatives in Message Passing Interface (MPI) oriented researches [3],[27], and [16], however, none are available for Java.
+Shared memory approaches have been studied as successful alternatives in Message Passing Interface (MPI) oriented researches [3],[25], and [16], however, none are available for Java.
+Also, popular big data frameworks too uses TCP for intra-node communications, which is prohibitively expensive for applications in SPIDAL Java.

-SPIDAL Java uses OpenMPI for inter-node communication as it provides a Java binding of MPI.
-Its shared memory support, however, is very limited and does not include collectives such as variants of allgather, which is used in multidimensional scaling applications.
+SPIDAL Java uses OpenMPI for inter-node communication, but its shared memory support is very limited and does not include collectives such as variants of allgather, which is used in multidimensional scaling applications.

-Figure 1.
-Allgatherv performance with different MPI implementations and varying intra-node parallelisms
+Figure 1: MPI allgatherv performance with different MPI implementations and varying intra-node parallelisms

 Figure 1 plots arithmetic average (hereafter referred to simply as average) running times over 50 iterations of the MPI allgatherv collective against varying intra-node parallelism over 48 nodes in Juliet.
 Note all MPI implementations were using their default settings other than the use of Infiniband transport.
-This was a micro-benchmark based on the popular OSU Micro-Benchmarks (OMB) suite [21].
+This was a micro-benchmark based on the popular OSU Micro-Benchmarks (OMB) suite [20].

 The purple and black lines show C implementations compiled against OpenMPI and MVAPICH2 [11], while the green is the same program in Java compiled against OpenMPI's Java binding.
+The Java binding is a thin wrapper around OpenMPI C implementation.
 All tests used a constant 24 million bytes (or 3 million double values) across different intra-node parallelism patterns to mimic the communication of DA-MDS, which uses allgatherv heavily, for large data.
 The experiment shows that the communication cost becomes significant with increasing processes per node and the effect is independent of the choice of MPI implementation and the use of Java binding in OpenMPI.
 However, an encouraging discovery is that all implementations produce a nearly identical performance for the single process per node case.
 While it is computationally efficient to exploit more processes, reducing the communication to a single process per node was further studied and successfully achieved with Java shared memory maps as discussed below.